Restore S.R. City Parks

 Donations to Help Rebuild - Santa Rosa Parks Foundation

-The Santa Rosa Parks Foundation, a non-profit 501(c)3 organization, is working with Santa Rosa Recreation & Parks to fundraise and serve as the sole source for collecting community donations to help rebuild Santa Rosa’s fire damaged City parks.
+The Santa Rosa Parks Foundation, a non-profit 501(c)3 organization, is working with Santa Rosa Recreation & Parks to raise funds and serve as the point of contact for community donations to help rebuild Santa Rosa’s fire damaged City parks.

 Overview of Fire Damage to City Parks